 Curious about visiting the Glenwood Hot Springs pool but aren’t sure exactly what it is, what there is to do there, and if it’s worth the >$40 price of admission?

 I’m Cheryl and have visited several hot springs.
-My husband and I help people travel to the West for our job and always pay for our own experiences so we can tell you what we actually think.
+My husband and I help people travel to the West through our travel itineraries.
+We always pay for our own experiences so we can tell you what we actually think.
 I can’t wait to tell you the good (and the bad) about visiting my favorite hot spring in the West, Glenwood Hot Springs Pool.

 Tell Me More About the Glenwood Hot Springs Pool